 Experiences Inspiring Art- Yoshita’s Travel Story of Valley of Flowers

-When she contacted us for the first time, she was a bit hesitant about trekking, she wanted to know how the trails would be and what the preparations were.
-She did not have any specific trek in her mind as it would be her first trek, but she told us about some criteria.
+When Yoshita contacted them for the first time, she was a bit hesitant about trekking, wanting to know how the trails would be and what the preparations were.
+She did not have any specific trek in mind, as it would be her first trek, but she shared some criteria.

 She wanted to see valleys and flowers, and she wanted to go for a beginner's trek that would be completed within a span of 5-6 days.
-Also, she wanted to explore the mountains of Uttarakhand.
+She also wanted to explore the mountains of Uttarakhand.

-We suggested she go for the Valley of Flowers trek.
-It was the peak season for this one and it met all her demands.
-Satisfied with the itinerary, she chose to book this trek.
-After the entire procedure and confirmation, we briefed her about the trip and gave her some tips for preparation.
+They suggested she go for the Valley of Flowers trek.
+It was the peak season for this trek, and it met all her demands.
+Satisfied with the itinerary, she chose to book it.
+After the entire procedure and confirmation, they briefed her about the trip and gave her some tips for preparation.

-First of all, she needed to practise walking and running with a weight on her back.
+First of all, she needed to practice walking and running with weight on her back.
 Then she was required to pace up her time and do some breathing exercises.
 While climbing, people often fall short of breath, increasing the time required to finish the trail.
-She heard all our suggestions and noted them down.
+She heard all their suggestions and noted them down.

-It was just a matter of time, the date of travel was just three weeks ahead and she had very little time to prepare.
-But nonetheless, beginners need to be stubborn and determined more than fit to go on their first trek.
+It was just a matter of time; the date of travel was only three weeks ahead, and she had very little time to prepare.
+But nonetheless, beginners need to be stubborn and determined, more than fit, to go on their first trek.
 And Yoshita had already taken the first step.

 The shift in vision

-Experiences can change your entire belief system.
-It can cause you to absolutely hate one thing, or unleash the untapped potential.
+Experiences can change an entire belief system.
+They can cause someone to absolutely hate one thing or unleash untapped potential.
 For Yoshita, it was the second option that had materialised.

-She was always scared that her clumsy nature would not be a great fit for any adventure sports.
-But if you decide to change one truth about you, only you can have the power to do that.
-She was sceptical in the beginning, worried whether she would be able to complete the trek or not.
+She had always been scared that her clumsy nature would not be a great fit for any adventure sports.
+But if someone decides to change one truth about themselves, only they have the power to do that.
+She was sceptical at first, worried about whether she would be able to complete the trek or not.

-While she was getting transferred to Govindghat from Ghangaria, the peaks of Uttarakhand had already won her heart.
-She was low-key excited to try something she had never done before.
-By then, her thoughts shifted from “How will I do it”, to, “I will do it, no matter what”.
+While she was being transferred to Govindghat from Ghangaria, the peaks of Uttarakhand had already won her heart.
+She was quietly excited to try something she had never done before.
+By then, her thoughts shifted from “How will I do it?” to “I will do it, no matter what.”
 This manner of challenging oneself is what inspires the beholder.
-In this case, we were proud to see her adopting such a positive attitude towards this journey.
+In this case, they were proud to see her adopting such a positive attitude towards the journey.

-One thing that we hold ourselves fortunate for, is our on-ground trek support.
-With a spectacular range of experienced trek leaders, we knew she would have enough support on the trek.
+One thing they considered themselves fortunate for was their on-ground trek support.
+With a spectacular range of experienced trek leaders, they knew she would have enough support on the trek.

 An unforgettable experience

 Moving on, she took a special interest in the food served.
 Whenever there was a dish on the menu, she would ask the chef about the ingredients and the process of cooking.
-The chef was also a localite, and he was glad to share his knowledge.
+The chef was also a localite and was glad to share his knowledge.

-Another part of the trek mesmerised her.
-The picturesque trail.
-And the magnificent beauty of the Valley of Flowers.
-She loved her first experience of staying in camps, and being close enough to nature to forget about Delhi’s fast-paced life.
+The Valley of Flowers' beauty and the lovely trail also enchanted her.
+She loved her first experience of staying in camps and being close enough to nature to forget about Delhi’s fast-paced life.

 The final turn

 On the last night of camping in Ghangaria, she finally took out her diary and started to scribble something down.
-Probably thinking of how to start…she had so much to say yet, she wanted to do justice to the trip and to her words.
-She knew she could not express it all, but she knew what not to skip.
+Probably thinking of how to start…she had so much to say yet wanted to do justice to the trip and her words.
+She realised that she could not express everything, but she understood which parts were essential to include.

 And so she began to pen down her imagination.

-On the final night in Govindghat, she contacted one of our trek leaders and shared her piece of writing.
-Surprised, and impressed, he forwarded the same to us and we thanked her for all her love and respect.
+On the final night in Govindghat, she contacted one of the trek leaders and shared her piece of writing.
+Surprised and impressed, he forwarded it to them, and they thanked her for all her love and respect.

 She had written, “Thrillophilia’s services had truly been amazing.
 They turned me into a trek lover, and my story into a tale of transformation.”

-And that was when we knew that travelling is not just about the reality of experiences, it is also about what you make of them.
+And that was when they knew that travelling is not just about the reality of experiences, it is also about what one makes of them.

 Read More: Thrillophilia Uttarakhand Trek Reviews